HaseebMurtaza/ReactJs_project/README.md

 import { Component } from "path";

 # React Hooks

 (Normal JS utility functions )

 - useState() - Superpoerful state variables in react
 - useEffect()

+# Two types of routing in web apps

+- Client side routing - we are not making any network call because all components are already loaded (only components are being interchanged - single page application)

+- Server side routing - you make a network call and the page is coming from the server side routing (page is being reloaded)